sangwook236/SWL/cpp/README.md

 ### Using IDE
 SWL supports Code::Blocks and Visual Studio.
 * Change the directory to SWL.
-* Open IDE.
+* Run IDE.
-	* Use Code::Blocks in the Unix-like systems:
+	* Use Code::Blocks in the Unix-like systems.
-		* build/*.workspace
-	* Use Visual Studio in Windows:
+	* Use Visual Studio in Windows.
+* Open a file.
+	* Open build/*.workspace in Code::Blocks.
-		* build/*.sln
+	* Open build/*.sln in Visual Studio.

 ### Using a build script
 * Change the directory to SWL.